sealfoss/GstUnityPlugin/README.md

 Unity3D DirectX 11, OpenGL (core), and Vulkan graphics backends.

-The plugin has also been tested successfully on ARM 64 Android using the Open Unity3D OpenGL ES3 and Vulkan graphics backends.
+The plugin has also been tested successfully on ARM 64 Android using the Unity3D OpenGL ES3 and Vulkan graphics backends.

 This plugin has been tested successfully on Meta Quest 3, and is able to utilize hardware video decode features via the